nishanths/albumday/README.md

 ## Development

-To develop locally you will need node, npm, [entr](http://eradman.com/entrproject/), and redis.
+To develop locally you will need node, npm, [entr](http://eradman.com/entrproject/), and redis version 6 or higher with TLS support.

 Install dependencies.